Environmental Impact Assessment Ordinance

 • floating debris, oil, scum, and other matter not in such concentrations that form nuisances; and

-• substances not in such concentrations that produce objectionable colour, odour, taste, or turbidity.
+• substances not in such concentrations that produce objectionable colour, odour, or turbidity.

-1.5.1 Cumulative impacts occur when multiple inputs of pollutants enter the same aquatic environment, leading to overlapping zones of exposure, or where there is cumulative reduction in assimilative capacity such as due to reclamations.
-Cumulative impact over a period of time shall also be considered.
-Criteria for evaluation are based on identification of all the pollution inputs and their impact zones, and the determination of the assimilative capacity of the water body that encompasses all or most of the overlapping zones of influence.
+1.4.1 Cumulative impacts occur when multiple inputs of pollutants enter the same aquatic environment, leading to overlapping zones of influence, or where there is potential cumulative reduction in assimilative capacity caused by marked reduction in water exchange following sequential implementation of projects over a period of time.
+Criteria for evaluation are based on identification of the relevant pollution inputs and their impact zones, and consideration of the assimilative capacity of the water body that encompasses the relevant overlapping zones of influence over a certain period of time.

 2. Activity / Project Specific Criteria